 The results came as a surprise, as it was originally planned to compare the effect of bevacizumab and cetuximab for colon cancer.
 Professor Alan Vinuk says that this discovery "could answer the question of why some patients treatment helps more."

-The scientific work of data on more than 1,000 cases of colorectal cancer were used.
+In a study used data on more than 1,000 cases of colorectal cancer.
 Patients with left-sided tumors who received cetuximab lived another 36 months, and those in which the tumor was on the right side - 16.

 When receiving bevacizumab was the same picture.
 The life expectancy of people with left-sided tumors was 31 months, and with the right hand - 24.